 - Protect your social security number and card. - Inspect your credit report and financial statements regularly.
-Shred anything with your personal information on it before disposal. - · Never click on links in unsolicited emails. - Utilize Federal Trade Commission and IRS resources at ftc.gov/bcp/edu/microsites/idtheft. - If you have been the victim of identity theft, report it to your local law enforcement agency and seek assistance at identitytheftcouncil.org.
+Shred anything with your personal information on it before disposal. - Never click on links in unsolicited emails. - Utilize Federal Trade Commission and IRS resources at ftc.gov/bcp/edu/microsites/idtheft. - If you have been the victim of identity theft, report it to your local law enforcement agency.